 Consider what would happen if a person abused their spouse and got kicked out of the house, but then got accepted back in just because they said "sorry."
 This would make it easy for them to abuse their spouse again because there was little in the way of consequence for the last time they did it.
 This is often referred to as enabling.
 If a person allows someone to abuse them or abuse themselves with no consequences, then that person is enabling the abuse.
 They are not doing anything to remedy the issue.

 This is not so different from our situation, because we have abused our original relationship with the Supreme Being.
 We have turned on our Best Friend and Loving Advocate.

 God is perfect.
 He thus has set up the perfect consequential environment - the physical world.
 The physical world has all the mechanisms that guide us and teach us; allowing us the ability to make good choices and gradually become healed.

 This gradual improvement is what evolution is all about.
 As our spirit evolves, we are taught various lessons regarding relationships, care and love.
 We are repeatedly taught that caring for others and helping others makes us happy.
 We are taught that self-centeredness and greed stimulate anger, frustration, and competition - which harbor emptiness.
 As we evolve through the various lessons this physical world delivers, we finally arrive at the opportunity to renew our relationship with the Supreme Being.

-The Supreme Being reaches out to us through His representative.
+The Supreme Being reaches out to us through His messenger.
 Why?
 Because part of the education required is to understand the relationships that exist between the Supreme Being and His children.
 Who better to introduce this to us than one who is involved in such a relationship?

 This is Jesus’ lesson here to Peter and his other students in the boat.
-He wants his students to trust him, so Jesus can introduce them to his loving Master and Father: the Supreme Being - Whom they can rely upon.
+He wants his students to trust him, so Jesus can introduce them to his loving Master and Father: the Supreme Being - Whom they can trust and rely upon.